The Net-Zero Emission Goal & Strategy

 Reducing Carbon Footprint in O&G installations.

-Some of the initiatives undertaken by companies include changes in operational processes, such as vapor recovery, reducing venting, improvements in predictive maintenance and leak detection and repair.
-Oil and gas companies are developing systems for better asset integrity and condition-based monitoring, drone-based surveillance, and controlling fugitive emissions.
-Organizations are increasingly focussing on operational efficiency through energy-efficient equipment, replacing diesel engines with electrical drives, transitioning to compressed air systems, optimizing steam usage in operations, and improving vessel and fleet management.
+Some of the initiatives undertaken by companies include changes in operational processes, such as vapour recovery, reducing venting, improvements in predictive maintenance and leak detection and repair.
+Oil and gas companies are developing systems for better asset integrity and condition-based monitoring, drone-based surveillance and controlling fugitive emissions.
+Organizations are increasingly focussing on operational efficiency through energy efficient equipment, replacing diesel engines with electrical drives, transitioning to compressed air systems, optimizing steam usage in operations, and improving vessel and fleet management.

 Role of Digitalization.

-Tech27’s Deck Management System (DMS) helps offshore installations to optimize deck space utilization by using intelligent algorithms that reduce the number of cargo lifts for efficient use of energy and thus reducing carbon emissions.
+Tech27’s Deck Management System (DMS) helps offshore installations to optimise deck space utilisation by using intelligent algorithms that reduce the number of cargo lifts for efficient use of energy and thus reducing carbon emissions.
 Advanced analytics with Cloud and Big Data aid in better supply boat location monitoring and fuel usage reduction.

-Integrated and remote monitoring systems such as 3D Inview will help optimize asset performance by remotely connecting with onshore subject matter experts using real-time video streaming and augmented reality markup.
-This dynamic and remote engagement with offshore workers helps to avoid costly offshore trips reducing carbon emission.
+Integrated and remote monitoring systems such as 3D Inview will help optimise asset performance by remotely connecting with onshore subject matter experts using real time video streaming and augmented reality markup.
+This dynamic and remote engagement with offshore worker helps to avoid costly offshore trips reducing carbon emission.

 Oil and gas companies can also use Monata IoT energy sensors and drones along with AI and big data analytics to keep checks and compute energy utilization and carbon emissions.
 This would help to explore means to further reduce carbon footprint, electrify rigs, and build subsea energy alternatives.
-Visualization and modeling technologies would also aid in cost-benefit analysis in the implementation of various potential low emission strategies.
+Visualization and modelling technologies would also aid in cost benefit analysis in the implementation of various potential low emission strategies.